euan-forrester/save-file-converter/README.md

   - https://www.psdevwiki.com/ps3/PSP_Savedata
   - https://github.com/BrianBTB/SED-PC (PC application that decrypts/encrypts saves)
   - https://wololo.net/talk/viewtopic.php?t=37556 (PSP plugin that dumps a game's key)
+  - https://github.com/TheHellcat/psp-hb/blob/master/SavegameDeemer_620TN/deemer_hooker/main.c#L204 Code for a plugin that does this.
+It intercepts the call to save the game, and writes out a copy of the save in plaintext, plus the key
+  - https://wololo.net/talk/viewtopic.php?p=137153&sid=37bd385d91e7c2d89cf1ff8d70e8c640#p137153 Discussion saying that you need to either use a plugin, or parse the executable for look for code around a certain system call to figure out what value is being passed to it
   - I can't seem to find an online list of game keys, and requiring users to install a plugin on their PSP then type a gamekey into the interface seems like too much to ask.
 - NES/SNES Classic save game format
   - https://github.com/TeamShinkansen/Hakchi2-CE (tool used to write games onto the devices)